Ernest Hilgard: Hidden observer in hypnosis

-On being awakened, the student said that he had requested to come out of the trance state because I felt my finger rise in a way that was not a spontaneous twitch, so you must have done something to make it rise, and I want to know what you did (p.
-186).
+On being awakened, the student said that he had requested to come out of the trance state because I felt my finger rise in a way that was not a spontaneous twitch, so you must have done something to make it rise, and I want to know what you did (page 186).
 The hypnotist then asked him what he remembered.
 Because the trance was light, the student never actually lost consciousness; all that occurred was that his hearing had ceased.
 In order to deal with the boredom of being deprived of both sight and sound, he had decided to work on some statistical problems in his head.
 It was while he was doing this that he suddenly felt his finger lift.
 This was obviously strange to him, because under normal circumstances he was, like all of us, the person who decides on how the body moves.
 In this case he was not.
 Not only that, but somebody else in his head was responding to an external request that he had not heard.
 As far as Hilgard was concerned, the person who responded was the hidden observer.

 One of Hilgard's subjects made the following interesting statement about what she experienced, making particular reference to what she sensed was her higher self: The hidden observer is cognizant of everything that is going on ...
 The hidden observer sees more, he questions more, he's aware of what is going on all of the time but getting in touch is totally unnecessary ...
 He's like a guardian angel that guards you from doing anything that will mess you up ...
 The hidden observer is looking through the tunnel, and sees everything in the tunnel ...
 Unless someone tells me to get in touch with the hidden observer I'm not in contact.
 It's just there.
-(Hilgard, 1977, p.
-210) The hidden observer protects us from doing anything in hypnosis that we would not do under any circumstance consciously, such as causing someone else physical harm.
+(Hilgard, 1977, page 210) The hidden observer protects us from doing anything in hypnosis that we would not do under any circumstance consciously, such as causing someone else physical harm.